 Ancient Agora, Athens

 The Ancient Agora in Athens is one of the most historically significant landmarks in Greece.
-Afterall, it was here where the most revered Greek Philosophers Plato, Aristotle, and Socrates once wandered and educated the people of Athens.
+It dates back to the 6th century BC and contains several notable buildings within its boundaries.

-“Agora” in Greek translates to meaning “marketplace”.
+“Agora” in both Ancient and Modern Greek translates to meaning “marketplace”.
 Indeed, this historic marketplace was once a hubbub of local activity and a major rendezvous point for Athenians.

 There are several points of interest around the Delphi site.
 You can explore the Temple of Apollo, an old amphitheater, and the local archaeological museum.